ProcessPA/jekyll-site/quick-start-guide/saving.md

 A tick indicates all is saved.

-If at anytime the save fails to reach the server.
-The message below will show warning you.
+If at anytime the save fails to reach the server, the message below will pop up, warning you.
 Refresh and try again.
 If the problem persists please contact support.

 ![](/content/pages/help/save3.png){: .img-fluid}

-If you do cancel, the save icon will update indicates there is changes that will not be saved.
+If you do cancel, the save icon will update, indicating there are changes that will not be saved.

 ![](/content/pages/help/save4.png){: .img-fluid}